mengjin2211/sample-work/README.md

 # sample-work
-Creating a repository for samples (SQL, Python, ETL, Big Data, ML, and more).
+Creating a repository for coding samples (SQL, Python, ETL, Big Data, NoSQL, Machine Learning, and more).
-In adherence to confidentiality protocols, I am solely disseminating publicly available data sources and schema to comply with work-related sample sharing restrictions.
+In adherence to confidentiality protocols, I am solely disseminating publicly available data sources and non-work scripts.